hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/accessible-posts.md

 not telling them it "only takes two seconds to write alt text".
 Yes, people should write alt text.
 No, it doesn't take two seconds to write (useful) alt text - there are literally whole articles about how to do this effectively.
 If you're going to help, please do so in a genuine way but if not then please move on.
-As always, malicious users can be reported to the mods as well, though that isn't specific to this situation.